yalicee/march-23-be-rated-restaurants/README.md

 ## Seeding

 You will need to create the database you can use the `setup-db` command.
 Then to seed the database, there is a file in the `db` folder for the database.
-You can run this file with the `seed-db` script.
+You can run this file with the `run-seed` script.

 ### Tables